anenadic/committee-task-forces-templates/task-force-charter-template.md

 - Member, responsible for:
   - Attending the task force meetings, participating in discussions and decisions of the task force, and contributing to the tasks

+### Operational Procedures

+  - Process for recruiting and/or selecting new members
+  - Decision making process

+### Core Team Liasion

+Name of the Core Team liaison person for the task force.

 ### Members